bioinfo-pf-curie/ChIP-seq/README.md

 --skipMultiQC [bool]               Skips MultiQC step

 Other options:
---outdir [file]                    The output directory where the results will be saved -w/--work-dir [file]               The temporary directory where intermediate data will be saved --email [str]                      Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits
--name [str]                        Name for the pipeline run.
+--outdir [dir]                     The output directory where the results will be saved -w/--work-dir [dir]                The temporary directory where intermediate data will be saved -name [str]                        Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random mnemonic.

 =======================================================